 They say the best way to learn is through our own mistakes, but do you really want to risk everything and learn the hard way?
 We thought so.

 One of the most frequent mistakes is not testing your email marketing campaign in lots of different email programs and browsers.
 Looking good on your browser and your eyes are filled with pride?
 Not so fast… just because it looks fantastic on your preview window, it doesn’t mean it can’t go all wrong when launching it in some other browser.
 Since we don’t expect you to have testing computers, we suggest you start torturing your family and friends, and send them samples of your emails… we bet they’ve already offered, out of courtesy.
 Or you could try the testing services offered by your email marketing service provider.
-It pays paying a small fee to prevent costly mistakes.
+It pays to pay a small fee to prevent costly mistakes.

 10. Never ignore campaigns reports